longta119/StudentManagement-Android/README.md

 # Student Management Android App

-A simple Student Management on an Adroid App
+A simple Student Management on an Android App

 ## Table of Contents
 1. [About the projects](#about-the-project)